-Published about 4 years ago.
+Published almost 5 years ago.

 Again, agile is meant as a set of tools.
 So not all of those principles necessarily apply to your company or process.
 However they are informative, I’ll go over the ones I believe to be the most important at the outset of creating a greenfield project: